Quake Me Up, Before You Go-Go: UN Security Council, 2004 Indian Ocean Earthquake and Tsunami

 Dear Delegates,

-My name is Lori Garavartanian and I will be serving as your chair for the UNSC at LAMUN XIX.
+My name is Joey Sinigiani and I will be serving as your chair for the UNSC at LAMUN XX.
 I’m so excited to see you all in LA and to witness the invigorating debate you’ll initiate throughout the weekend.

 I’m looking forward to seeing all of you in committee and hearing what you have to bring to the table.
 If you have any questions, always feel free to reach out.